-Note from Mommypotamus: Today’s post comes from Katie of Girl Meets Nourishment, whom I’ve invited to be a regular contributor this spring.
+Note from Mommypotamus: Today’s post comes from my friend Katie, whom I’ve invited to be a regular contributor this spring.
 I can’t wait to try it with our favorite paleo tortillas.
 Thank you, Katie!

 That you can make some stellar pulled pork right in your very own kitchen with little to no effort?
-My recipe for Slow Cooker Pulled Pork With Pineapple is easily made in slow-cooker and has won many taste-buds over.
+My recipe for slow cooker pineapple pulled pork has won many taste-buds over.
 What you get is a juicy sweet-and-savory dish that is the main attraction of any meal!

 I made mine carnitas-style, with my favorite avocado-mango chutney and sour cream cabbage but it is just as delicious topped with homemade BBQ sauce.
 This dish is so versatile, you can make it sandwich style or even place it on top of a salad, baked potato, or pizza.
 My recipe also has a sweet hint of pineapple, which adds a whole new level of flavor.

 There isn’t too much to say about pulled pork, besides that it is good eatin’!
 Let’s jump right into the recipe…

 - 1 tablespoon organic mustard

 - ½ cup homemade ketchup